JensRantil/jensrantil.github.io/content/pages/about-me.rst

 .. _Continuous Delivery: http://www.amazon.com/Continuous-Delivery-Deployment-Automation-Addison-Wesley/dp/0321601912
 .. _Go: http://golang.org
 .. _Getting Things Done: http://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity/dp/0142000280
 ..
-[1] ...although this blog is obviously not affiliated with Telavox in any way.
+[1] ...although this blog is obviously not affiliated with Tink in any way.
 ..
 [2] Often referred to as "Spex" in Sweden.